huaweicloud/terraform-provider-huaweicloud/docs/resources/identity_acl.md

 # huaweicloud_identity_acl

-Manages a ACL resource within HuaweiCloud IAM service.
+Manages an ACL resource within HuaweiCloud IAM service.
 The ACL allowing user access only from specified IP address ranges and IPv4 CIDR blocks.
 The ACL take effect for IAM users under the Domain account rather than the account itself.

-Note: You *must* have admin privileges in your HuaweiCloud cloud to use this resource.
+-> **NOTE:** You *must* have admin privileges to use this resource.

 ## Example Usage